AmarPan/meet-your-cohort/README.md

-# REVIEW MY PROJECT by Amar Panjwani
+# REVIEW MY PROJECT HUB by Amar Panjwani

 ### Link to deployed app: https://reviewmyproject.herokuapp.com/

 ## Description

-Review My Project is a simple hub where software engineering students can share their current projects and receive feedback on them from their peers.
+Review My Project Hub is a place where software engineering students can post their recent projects and receive feedback on them from their peers.

 ## Screenshots